‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.’ Matthew 25:40

 The Person-to-Person Scheme

-The Person to Person (PTP) scheme is an opportunity for all to share in the work of CMC.
-There are many poor patients who come seeking medical care at CMC, Vellore.
-Even though the hospital seeks to minimise costs, some are not even able to pay these expenses needed for their treatment.
-This is where the PTP scheme comes to their aid.
+The Person to Person (PTP) scheme is an opportunity for supporters to contribute to the cost of a specific patient’s care.
+There are many poor patients who seek medical care at CMC, Vellore.
+Even though the hospital seeks to minimise costs, some are still not able to afford the cost of their treatment.
+The PTP scheme exists to help patients such as these.

 Stories of some people who were helped by the PTP scheme can be found here: